Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 {% include figure.html path="assets/img/savings_calc/savings_calc_savings_contributions.png" class="img-fluid rounded z-depth-1" zoomable=true %}

-This chart is especially useful if you are planning for two people, and you might retire at different times.
+This chart is useful if you are planning for two people, and you might retire at different times.
 It will give a sense of how the savings contributions evolve over time.

 # Assumptions
 ## Income tax rates and no capital gains tax